-Here, we described the sequence of the GW alert distributed the Gamma-ray Coordinates Network (GCN) via notices and circulars (Alert content and Technical).
-Alerts should contain all of the information that is useful for searching for a counterpart.
+Here, we describe the sequence of LIGO/Virgo alerts for a single event that will be distributed through the Gamma-ray Coordinates Network (GCN) via notices and circulars (Alert content and Technical).

-Within 1-10 minutes after GW trigger time, the first preliminary notice will be sent fully autonomously (not necessary attached to localization).
-The trigger will be immediately visible under the LIGO/Virgo GW database GraceDb.
-As soon as the localization area is available, a second preliminary notice is sent.
-The procedure is fully automatic and some preliminary alerts may be retracted after human inspection for data quality, instrumental conditions, and pipeline behavior.
+Within 1-10 minutes after GW trigger time, the first preliminary notice will be sent fully autonomously.
+Preliminary notices may or may not include a sky localization.
+The trigger will be immediately and publicly visible in the GraceDb database.
+Since the procedure is fully automatic, some preliminary alerts may be retracted after human inspection for data quality, instrumental conditions, and pipeline behavior.

-Within 24 hours after the GW trigger time (possibly within 4 hours for BNS or NSBH sources, to be decided), the Initial notices and circulars will be distributed with an update for the sky localization area and the source classification.
-They are vetted by human instrument scientists and analysts.
-In case of a binary coalescence including a neutron star or a burst trigger, the initial circular can labeled as retracted (data are unsuitable) or confirmed.
-Note that the initial circular is considered the first LIGO/Virgo publication of a GW candidate, appropriate to cite in publications.
+Within 24 hours after the GW trigger time (possibly within 4 hours for BNS or NSBH sources, to be decided), the Initial or Retraction notice and circular will be distributed.
+It will include an updated sky localization and source classification.
+At this stage, the event will have been vetted by human instrument scientists and analysts.
+The candidate will either be confirmed by an Initial notice and circular or withdrawn by a Retraction notice and circular if the data quality is unsuitable.